jtsalisbury/CS5068-Parallel-Computing/README.md

 - It is necessary to have an input CSV file including the following information: id, x_pos, x_vel, y_pos, y_vel, mass
 - The program uses"bodies.csv" file by default

-* To run the parallel implementation of our program,
+To run the parallel implementation of our program,

--bash$ module load cuda
+bash$ module load cuda
--bash$ module load virtualgl
+bash$ module load virtualgl
--bash$ nvcc galaxy.cu -lm -lGL -lGLU -lglut
+bash$ nvcc galaxy.cu -lm -lGL -lGLU -lglut bash$ ./a.out
--bash$ ./a.out

-* To run the sequential implementation of our program,
+To run the sequential implementation of our program,

--bash$ module load cuda
+bash$ module load cuda
--bash$ module load virtualgl
+bash$ module load virtualgl
--bash$ nvcc galaxy_seq.cu -lm -lGL -lGLU -lglut
+bash$ nvcc galaxy_seq.cu -lm -lGL -lGLU -lglut bash$ ./a.out
--bash$ ./a.out